 There are a lot of people that are either just beginning to grill hot dogs or others who are wanting to learn more about charcoal grilling hot dogs.

 Also, there are a lot of big and little tips to save you time, steps, and improve your hot dogs quality.

 Hot Dogs How to Cook on a Charcoal Grill

 Here are some expanded details regarding the Hot Dogs on a BBQ Grill Recipe.

 - While grill is preheating, prepare all the desired toppings and condiments you’re wanting to have available and place them covered in the fridge.

 - Add the hot dogs to the grill on direct heat.
 Use tongs (or other long handled utensil) to turn each dog about once every minute.
-I usually will roll each hot dog over 2 rods for representing a turn.
-Because of heat and grill differences, increase or decrease the frequency of turning to prevent extreme burning.
+I usually roll each hot dog over 2 rods for representing a turn.
+Because of heat and grill differences, increase or decrease turning to prevent extreme burning.
 It is desired to have a small amount of black areas or stripes.
-Too much blackened areas can impact the flavor to go from charbroiled to charred to burnt.
+Too much blackened areas impact the flavor to go from charbroiled to charred to burnt.
 People have a varied level of acceptance on this for their individual grilled hot dogs.
 It’s just something to be aware of.

 - Remove dogs from grill when ready and put them on something for serving.
 This can be a regular dinner plate, a platter, or even a bowl or baking sheet with sides.